khianvictorycalderon/khianvictorycalderon/README.md

 # Hello, I'm Khian Victory👋
-I'm currently an Information Technology Student at Dalubhasaan ng Lungsod ng Lucena, I specialized in Web Developing!🌐
+I'm currently an Information Technology Student at Dalubhasaan ng Lungsod ng Lucena, I specialized in Web Developing, more details at my website!🌐

 I never uploads unfinished project in GitHub, all of my projects here are finished, some are demo only.📄

 ## My Skills (in Website Development) 🛠️
 - **Front-End** 🌐